railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 An internal installation will probably prove more costly than an SaaS package or hosted service.
-Even if you put yourself in charge of it all, you will take quite a bit of time learning how to manage the implementation unless the team already has an experience of Open ERP.
+Even if you put yourself in charge of it all, you will take quite a bit of time learning how to manage the implementation unless the team already has an experience of OpenERP.
 This represents a significant risk.

-However, an internal implementation can be particularly interesting where:
+However, an internal implementation can be particularly interesting when:

 * you want to keep your data within your company,